 If a trust was created or funded near the time of the divorce, that’s an obvious red flag, but even trusts created early in the marriage, with both spouses agreeing to the terms of the trust, might require more scrutiny than they might initially appear to need.

 To fully understand the parameters of a trust, it’s necessary to know who the trustee is, who the beneficiaries are, and how the distribution rules operate.

 For example, if the trustee is a close personal friend of the husband rather than a bank, that could make a difference in how the trust operates.A trust might be set up to provide the wife in this situation with a certain amount of income.
 After the divorce, the husband and trustee couldn’t change how much income is distributed to the now-ex-wife via the trust, but they could conceivably change how much income the trust produces, by investing the assets differently.

-Since it’s difficult to change the terms of a trust after, a divorce, it’s best to address any the assets in a trust while divorcing negotiations are in process.
-In some cases, the rules and circumstances around a trust are so complex that it’s better to just dissolve a trust and disperse the assets to the spouse directly, or as part of the total community property division.
-And while it is possible to convince a judge to ignore a trust under some circumstances when dividing marital assets, it’s very difficult to do, and should be a last resort.
+Since it’s difficult to change the terms of the trust after, a divorce, it’s best to address any of the assets in a trust while divorcing negotiations are in process.
+In some cases, the rules and circumstances around trust are so complex that it’s better to just dissolve a trust and disperse the assets to the spouse directly, or as part of the total community property division.
+And while it is possible to convince a judge to ignore a trust under some circumstances when dividing marital assets, it’s very difficult to do and should be a last resort.

 Sound legal advice from a family lawyer knowledgeable in trusts is essential in these cases, whether you’re a high net worth earner trying to protect his or her wealth through trusts, or the spouse of a high net worth earner trying to ensure a fair divorce settlement.